Clemapfel/jluna/docs/~manual.md

   - using `State::new_unnamed_<T>`, `State::(safe_)eval`
   - Assigning an unnamed proxy mutates its value but does not mutate any Julia-side variable

-This is important to realize and is the basis of much of `jluna`s syntax and functionality.
+This is important to realize and is the basis of much of jlunas syntax and functionality.

 ### Detached Proxies